en flag +1 214 306 68 37

 • Slow launch.
 Hiring one developer takes, on average, 30–35 days, and the task is complicated by high demand for them.
 You have to compete with other companies and offer better working conditions to attract top talent.
 And you not only have to think about getting qualified specialists, but also ensure they match each other by skills and personality to be efficient as a team.
 What’s more, they’ll require time to get familiar with each other’s working styles before reaching high productivity levels.

 • Expenses on keeping an in-house team and the risk of turnover.
-Payroll, taxes, insurance, training, and maintaining the IT infrastructure are tough on the budget.
+Payroll, taxes, insurance, vacation, training, and maintaining the IT infrastructure are tough on the budget.
+As per Accelerance, the total cost of in-house developer engagement in the US is roughly $90–$150/hour, with overheads on top of the base rate accounting for around a third of expenses.
 With that, you don’t have guarantees your employees won’t leave mid-project.

 • Limited expertise.
 Naturally, you can’t gather all the skills and roles in your team.
-Still, you may need additional competencies as the project unfolds, for example, to solve arising problems or complex tech tasks.
-It’ll take longer to get a handle on them with existing resources (and, possibly, investments into additional training) and decrease the speed of development.
+Plus, you may need additional competencies as the project unfolds, for example, to solve arising problems or complex tech tasks.
+It’ll take longer to get a handle on them with existing resources (and, likely, investments into additional training) and decrease the speed of development.
+In fact, over 50% of CIOs report that the lack of qualified in-house talents makes it difficult for their companies to grow and compete, pushing them to tap into outsourced skills.

 In-house or outsourced?
 Get data to support your decision